-It is the middle of Winter.
+Finally, it is the middle of Winter.
 Time to banish the diet and eat pudding.
-Bring on the warm, sweet comfort of fruit with a crunchy, crumble topping.
+So, bring on the warm, sweet comfort of fruit with a crunchy, crumble topping.
 And here we have an exquisite Almond Blackberry Pear Crumble, which is also gluten-free.

 Since this crumble hits the spot where only warm, fruity, drizzled with cream or custard, or both – I’m not judging – puddings can really hit.